 - Choose your original language and destination languages

-From there, Weglot will use automatic translation to translate all of your site’s content from your original language into your destination language(s).
-For example, you might need to translate content from English to Spanish, Hindi, Romanian, or Korean.
+From there, Weglot will use automatic translation (or machine translation) to translate all of your site’s content from your original language into your destination language(s).
+For example, you might need to translate content from English to Spanish, Hindi, Romanian, Czech, Finnish, or Korean.

 Then, to enable the ability to translate images in WordPress, open your Weglot dashboard and go to your ‘settings’ and ‘general’.
 Then, use the toggle to turn on Enable Media translation as shown in the screenshot below:

 Now, you’re ready to translate images in WordPress.

 Let’s start off with how to translate the image file itself so that you can use a different image for different language versions of your site.
 With Weglot’s image translation, you don’t have to rely on optical character recognition (OCRs).